tldr-pages/tldr/pages/common/rustfmt.md

 `rustfmt --check {{source.rs}}`

-- Backup any modified files before formatting:
+- Backup any modified files before formatting.
+If a file source.rs is formated, the backup is source.bk:

 `rustfmt --backup {{source.rs}}`